Features

 - Changed when and how fast impulse is regenerated.

-- Decreased speed of walking and crawling.
+- Decreased speed of walking and crawling (but not running).

 - Made it possible to combine hold capture-the-flag with defend and quick.